hhxx6/dlength/README.md

 # dlength
-The code is being organized and will be uploaded within two weeks.
+The code is currently being organized and is expected to be uploaded sequentially within one week.